Hagoo21/ELEC475_Lab4/datasets/readme.md

 ## 📝 Notes

-- Images are automatically resized to 224×224 with CLIP normalization during training
+- **Image Preprocessing**: Images are automatically resized to 224×224 with CLIP normalization during training
-- Text embeddings use only the first caption per image (remaining 4 captions available for future use)
+- **Text Processing**: Text embeddings use only the first caption per image (remaining 4 captions available for future use or data augmentation)
-- Dataset is deterministically sampled with `random_seed=42` for reproducibility
+- **Reproducibility**: Dataset is deterministically sampled with `random_seed=42` for reproducibility
-- Caption annotations cached from official COCO website (reused across runs)
+- **Caching**: Caption annotations cached from official COCO website (reused across runs to avoid re-downloading)
+- **Dataset Size**: Using a subset allows for faster experimentation while maintaining dataset diversity

 ## 🔄 Re-running Preparation